 Factors that can contribute include:

 - having depression before surgery

 - chronic pain

 - reactions to pain medications

 - the physical and emotional stress of surgery

-Symptoms of postsurgery depression can be easy to overlook because some of them may seem like typical aftereffects of the surgery.
-Symptoms include:
+Symptoms of postsurgery depression can be easy to miss because some of them can be similar to the aftereffects of the surgery.